Vin-Jex/dent-clack/README.md

 # Contribution Rules📚:

+- Do read the `CONTRIBUTING.md` file
+- Do NOT remove other content ⚠️.
 - You are allowed to make pull requests that break the rules.
 We just merge it :)
 - Do NOT add any build steps for now e.g npm install (we want to keep this a simple static site)
 - Do NOT remove other content.